ls1intum/Artemis/docs/user/exams/students_guide.rst

    Clone the Repository

     .. warning::
         You are responsible for pushing/submitting your code.
-Your instructors **cannot** help you if you have saved, but did not submit.
+Your instructors **cannot** help you if you did not submit.

 - Your instructors can decide to limit the real-time feedback in programming exercises during the online exam.
 - In that case, you will only see if your code compiles or not: